 Throughout the expanding realm of existence we know as the universe, hydrogen occupies around 73% of all visible mass.
 At this unparalleled abundance, this element is an obvious choice to generate energy.
 However, there are some hurdles with hydrogen gas vehicles.

-An American National Standard and National Standard of Canada, CSA/ANSI HGV 2-2021: Compressed Hydrogen Gas Vehicle Fuel Containers, addresses one such issue: storing compressed hydrogen gas on the vehicle that they propel.
+An American National Standard and National Standard of Canada, CSA/ANSI HGV 2-2023: Compressed Hydrogen Gas Vehicle Fuel Containers, addresses one such issue: storing compressed hydrogen gas aboard the vehicles that it propels.

 The Advantages of Hydrogen Vehicles